Care sheet for the steppe runner lizard (Eremias arguta).

 Steppe Runner Lizard Housing

 Baby steppe runners can be housed in specialty reptile terrariums or 10-gallon aquariums with full screen tops.
-An enclosure with floor dimensions of 10 inches by 20 inches is large enough for an adult, although it’s always a good idea to provide as much room as possible.
+An enclosure of 40 gallon equivalent is large enough for an adult, although it’s always a good idea to provide as much room as possible.
 Steppe runners are terrestrial and prefer floor space over climbing area.
 Tiered rocks are their preferred hiding and basking areas.
 When stacking rocks, be sure they are secure and cannot fall onto your steppe runner.
 Small groups of steppe runners can be housed in larger enclosures.
 Provide many hiding and basking areas to avoid territorial disputes.
 It is best to keep only one male steppe runner per enclosure when females are present.

 Photo Credit: Kim Bell